openxla/openxla-devtools/README.md

 This same basic procedure will be applied by automation which periodically moves all dependencies forward when there are no build/test issues.

+### Rolling dependencies

+A repository may be configured to have dependency rolling schedules.
+These schedules can be invoked by both humans and automation to bump dependencies according to different policies.

+Typically, a repository will define two schedules (if it has any):

+* `continuous`: Makes "inter-day" updates to core dependencies.
+Used to integrate rapidly changing deps automatically.
+* `nightly`: Makes "once per day" updates to all dependencies.
+These can be done multiple times per day if desired but typically this involves "big jumps".
+Usually this schedule will be responsible for updating pinned binaries (i.e. pip packages) and such as well (which may be derived from nightly releases).

+Once dependencies are rolled, `sync` must be performed and any project specific steps for upgrading packages.